wllacer/dana-cube/README.md

 We provide a database, OS agnostic environment for runing and managing those kind of queries and show them in tabular fashion.

 We have created an environment where you can run an arbitrary aggregate query and show it in tabular fashion.

+This is __not an end user tool__ , rather it is designed to be used for knowledgable users (DBAs, developers, data owners) or as a ready made __API__ cum sample tool to ne integrated in other's people work (as it still is in heavy development, _Caveat emptor_ ).

 Each instance of the application runs against what we call a Cube.
 This is the view of a data table (or table-like DB object -a view, a select statement, ...) and the definition of the potential indexes over which to search.
 This indexes can be scalar fields or hierarchical structures.
 If the index is a date field; we automatically provide (for SQLITE, MySQL, PostGreSQL and Oracle, atm) for several subindexes (years, years-month, ...)
 The definition of the Cube is a simple text (YAML) file like this